yaybu/yaybu/docs/language.rst

             name: /var/local/sites/{{projectcode}}/src
             repository: svn://mysvnserver/{{projectcode}}

-If you variables are in mappings you can access them using ``.`` as seperator.
+If your variables are in mappings you can access them using ``.`` as separator.
 You can also access specific items in lists with ``[]``::

     projects: